devendranaga/linux-systems-programming-with-c/select_and_epoll.md

 }
 ```

 The above two programs are only demonstratable programs.
 They have many errors.
-Finding and spotting the errors is our problem here.
+Finding and spotting the errors is going to be your task here.
 And the solution to it makes us to become a better programmer.

 The timeout argument used for the timer events or used as a timer callback.